Gargtanisha11/backend-liveChat/Readme.md

    21. for  form-data install and  configure multer middleware
    22. To store  the avatar image on cloudinary intstall cloudinary and configure it. and create a method to uplaod file
      on
-   23. create user controller  (registerUser, loginUser, logout )
+   23. create user controller  (registerUser, loginUser, logout,changeOldPassword, updateAccountDetails(userName,fullName,avatarUrl) )
    24. add user route (register , login user ,logout)
    25. create authenticate middleware(verifyJWT)